Montgomery55/numintegrate/README.md

 # 🧮 NumIntegrate

-**NumIntegrate** is a lightweight, fast, and extendable Python library for performing accurate **1D, 2D, and 3D numerical integration**.
+**NumIntegrate** is a extendable Python library for performing accurate **1D, 2D, and 3D numerical integration**.
 It supports classic rules (Trapezoidal, Simpson's, Gauss–Legendre), adaptive quadrature, and Monte Carlo integration.

 ---